YANG FAMILY TAI CHI CUP

 Sports Hall, Via G. Manzu, 34, Selvino, Italy

 The tournament is for both individuals and groups with events in Bare Hand, Sword and Saber forms.

 Simplified 24 movement

 Yang Family Tai Chi Sword

 Other Yang Style Tai Chi Sword

 Other Yang Style Tai Chi Saber

 There are two tournament categories: individual and group.
 Participants may enter both categories.

-In the Individual Category there are two sub-categories, Male and Female sub-categories, under which there are five age-based divisions.
+In the Individual Category there are two sub-categories, Male and Female, under which there are five age-based divisions.
 A competitor’s age for the tournament is determined by their age on May 1, 2019.
 Note: where there are five or fewer people in a division, those participants will be placed in the next division up.
 The exception is Division E, where participants will be placed in Division D.

 |Division A: under 20||Division A: under 20|